vantezzen/nordigen/README.md

 // Let us get some more details about the user account const details = await nordigen.getAccountDetails(requsitionInfo.accounts[0]);
-// This info now includes the Account IBAN, ownder name etc.
+// This info now includes the Account IBAN, owner name etc.

 // We can also fetch the account balances const balances = await nordigen.getAccountBalances(requsitionInfo.accounts[0]);